mae-sann/RideShare/README.md

 - For Drivers:

 1. Register/Login with campus email
 2. Post ride details (location, time, available seats)
 3. Manage and update ride offers

 - For Passengers:

-1. Register/Login with campus email
+1. Register/Login with your CIT-U email
 2. Search rides based on origin/destination
 3. Book a seat and connect with the driver

 ## 🎯 Project Goals
-Reduce student commuting costs
+- Reduce student commuting costs
 - Promote environmental sustainability by lowering carbon emissions
 - Alleviate campus traffic congestion
 - Strengthen community connections among students

 ## 🤝 Contributing
 Contributions are welcome!

 1. Fork the repository
 2. Create a new branch (feature/your-feature)
 3. Commit your changes
 4. Push to the branch
 5. Open a Pull Request

 ## 👨‍💻 Authors
-Ano-os, Iesus Rey
+- Ano-os, Iesus Rey A.

-Atamosa, Charry Mae
+- Atamosa, Charry Mae A.

-Auditor, Mechole
+- Auditor, Mechole Angelou M.